SchenbergZY/manual/book/installation-and-setup/user_types.md

 ```

 In a similar manner as students, colleagues and team members can leave content-related comments on the website through extensions or GitHub/GitLab features (e.g., Issues).
-In this way, multiple teachers can give input in the draft of the textbook and course material without requiring a complete understanding of Jupyter Books or GitLab/GitHub.
+In this way, multiple teachers can give input in the draft of the textbook and course material without requiring a complete understanding of TeachBooks or GitLab/GitHub.
 The responsible teacher (or student assistants) can then make adaptations to the book as recommended by their colleagues.

 ## User type 3: Colleague making adjustments via the browser